lassihi/Wazuh-salt-module/README.md

 ## Supported Operating systems

-State `wazuh.server`: Ubuntu 24.04, Debian 12
+State `wazuh.server`: Ubuntu 24.04, Debian 12 (works, but is not recommended by Wazuh)

 State `wazuh.agent`: Ubuntu 24.04